inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ![Initialization: Gaussian Filter Width](../img/initialization_gaussian_filter.png?raw=true "Initialization: Gaussian Filter Width")

 ### Seed Pixels
 Seed pixels are pixels identified as potential neuron centers.
-In order for such seed pixels to actually be used to initialize the spatial footprint of neuron, it must meet or exceed the initialization criteria.
-Specifically, a seed pixel must be sufficiently correlated with its immediate neighbor and must also have a level of temporal activity that exceed some multiple of the estimated noise level.
-The two metrics can be computed for each pixel, providing two images that can then combined into an image from which to search for neurons by focusing specifically on the pixels that met the initialization criteria.
+In order for a seed pixel to actually be used to initialize the spatial footprint of a neuron, it must meet or exceed the initialization criteria.
+Specifically, a seed pixel must be sufficiently correlated with its immediate neighbors and must also have a level of temporal activity that exceeds some multiple of the estimated noise level.
+The two metrics can be computed for each pixel, providing two images that can be combined into one search image that can be used to identify neurons that meet the initialization criteria.
 An example of such images is displayed below: PNR Image obtained using a peak-to-noise ratio of 10 (left), Correlation Image obtained using a minimum correlation of 0.8 with 8 immediate neighbor pixels (middle), and a Search Image obtained by multiplying the PNR Image with the Correlation Image (right).